I'm Jon, and I'm running for Chapel Hill Town Council.

 "The chair of the Chapel Hill Planning Commission since 2022, Jon Mitchell understands the role growth and development will play in this election and the town’s future.
 We’d urge readers to give the avid e-biker, regulatory lawyer, and part-time stay-at-home dad a hard look; he’d likely bring a thoughtful, actionable approach to governing to the town council."

-who struggle to afford living here
+who deserve clear direction from Town Council and struggle to afford living here

 who want to age in place

-desperate to become first-time homeowners
+who are desperate to become first-time homeowners

 who are serious about carbon reduction